1.1 Exploring a live demo

 dfx deploy --playground, canisters can be deployed directly from the CLI to the Motoko playground.

 First, let's take a look at how to use this command to deploy our canister.
-Then we'll explore how we can interact with that canister once it has been deployed.
-This will act as a live demo for us to explore and use to gain an understanding of the deployment and interaction process.
+Then you'll explore how you can interact with that canister once it has been deployed.
+This will act as a live demo for you to explore and use to gain an understanding of the deployment and interaction process.

 Before you start, verify that you have set up your developer environment according to the instructions in 0.3: Developer environment setup.

 This example works with the canister previously created in the 0.6: Introduction to dfx module.
-We recommend completing that module before beginning the steps outlined here.
+It is recommended to complete that module before beginning the steps outlined here.

 Deploying to the playground using